gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 ["jimmo"](https://github.com/jimmo) on GitHub informed me that I needed to make a simple change to my code and the memory leaks should go away.
 Although the solution is not very 'pythonic' (Python should be doing its own garbage collection), I was grateful he got back to me.
 Time to give this new fix a try.<br>
 And it made a big difference.
 The memory problems disappeared.
-My Micropython code is now working pretty well.
+My MicroPython code is now working pretty well.
 So far, the mailbox code has been running multiple days without incident.
 I **think** I finally have the solution I set out to create.
 It was a long, fun road.
 Well, fun when it wasn't driving me nuts.